sdudley/cenote-marketplace-auditor/README.md

 - Docker and Docker Compose
 - Atlassian API token for an Atlassian account that has access to the Marketplace API.
 This user's permissions (configured on the Marketplace "Team" tab) must include at least: "View sales reports" and "View all other reports".
-- Authentication requires a new or existing API token created via: https://id.atlassian.com/manage-profile/security/api-tokens
+- Authentication to the Marketplace API requires a new or existing API token created via: https://id.atlassian.com/manage-profile/security/api-tokens
 - Atlassian vendor ID.
 If you are not sure of your vendor ID, visit the Marketplace dashboard for your vendor account, and find it in the URL as: "https://marketplace.atlassian.com/manage/vendors/#####/addons"
 - At least one Paid-by-Atlassian app that has Cloud or Data Center hosting.